Military Scholarships: How Veterans and Families Can Pay for College

 General Henry H. Arnold Education Grant

-Veterans Affairs Educational Benefits
+Veterans Affairs Education Benefits

 Recommended: What Are Student Loans for Military Dependents?

-Grants for Active Duty Servicemembers
+Grants for Active Duty Service Members

 The Takeaway